scala/docs.scala-lang/overviews/quasiquotes/type-details.md

     scala> val tq"${name: TypeName}" = tq"Foo"
     name: universe.TypeName = Foo

-It's recommended to always ascribe name as `TypeName` when you work with type identifiers.
-Non-ascribed pattern is equivalent to just a pattern variable binding.
+It is recommended to always ascribe the name as `TypeName` when you work with type identifiers.
+A non-ascribed pattern is equivalent to a pattern variable binding.

 ## Singleton Type